electron/electronjs.org-old/_posts/2017-05-16-typescript.md

 The `electron` npm package now includes a
 [TypeScript definition file](http://definitelytyped.org/) that describes all of the [Electron API](https://electron.atom.io/docs/api/) in detail.
-Just `npm install electron` and you're done.
+Just `npm install electron` to get up-to-date Electron typings in your project.

 ---